siderolabs/talos/docs/content/configuration/userdata.md

 #### FrontProxy

-Kubernetes.FrontProxy contains the certificate/key pair for the [Front Proxy](https://kubernetes.io/docs/tasks/access-kubernetes-api/setup-extension-api-server/).
+``Kubernetes.FrontProxy`` contains the certificate/key pair for the [Front Proxy](https://kubernetes.io/docs/tasks/access-kubernetes-api/setup-extension-api-server/).
-This item is optional, if it is not provided a certificate/key pair will be generated.
+This item is optional.
+If it is not provided, a certificate/key pair will be generated.

 ```yaml
 security: